 What’s the best way to get help on an issue I encounter on any of the apps?

-If you can’t find anything, post about it there and I’ll be happy to help.
+If you can’t find anything, post about it there and I or a member of the community will be happy to help.

 In your post include the following:

 - What your purpose is.
 What exactly do you want to do?

 - How to reproduce it exactly (what data you used, what actions you took.
 Be specific)

 - Write everything in a “step by step” style (like I’m doing with this right now) instead of a big wall of text.
 It’s easier to understand and follow.

 - An export of the description (not xml) of your relevant profiles/tasks so I can help.
 Without these I would just be guessing of what could be wrong.
 To export a profile or task you need to name it first, so long-touch it in Tasker and name it.
 After that you can export it’s description.

 I’ve bought the unlocker for an app but it’s still not recognized as a full version!
 Why?